 Story has it that Saint Patrick was born in Britain around 385 AD.
 His parents, Calpurnius and Conchessa, were Roman citizens living in either Scotland or Wales.
 As a young teenager, he was captured by Irish raiders and sold to a Celtic priest in Northern Ireland.
 After six years herding sheep, luck was on his side and Patrick managed to escape back to Britain.
 Later, in his 30s, he returned to Ireland as a Christian missionary among the Celtic pagans.

-St Patrick is credited with bringing christianity to Ireland.
-Most of what is known about him comes from his two works; the Confessio, a spiritual autobiography, and his Epistola, a denunciation of British mistreatment of Irish christians.
+Saint Patrick is credited with bringing Christianity to Ireland.
+Most of what is known about him comes from his two works; the Confessio, a spiritual autobiography, and his Epistola, a denunciation of British mistreatment of Irish Christians.

 Shamrock, Seamóg or Seamair Óg, the Irish for a young clover can be found growing wild throughout Ireland.
 It is worn on the feast day of St. Patrick, 17th March, to represent a link with Saint Patrick, the Bishop who spread the Christian message in Ireland.
 The tradition of wearing Shamrock on Saint Patrick’s Day can be traced back to the early 1700’s.

 - Saint Patrick was not Irish.
 He was born in Roman Britain.

 - The humble shamrock was originally a teaching tool.
 Saint Patrick is said to have used the three-leaved plant to explain the Holy Trinity (Father, Son, and Holy Spirit) to the pagan Irish.

 - Shamrock, Seamóg or Seamair Óg (Irish for a young clover), can be found growing wild throughout Ireland.
 It is worn on the feast day of Saint Patrick, March 17th, to represent Saint Patrick.